Valerian Essential Oil And Its Benefits

-- It can be beneficial for anxiety and stress and depression too.
+- This can be beneficial for anxiety and stress and depression too.
 It helps people cope with emotional trauma and tension.

 - It is very effective in fighting against gastrointestinal distress and Spasms.
 Valerian is an antispasmodic that suppresses muscle spasms.

-- Valerian was also used in many traditional love potions and aphrodisiacs.
+- Valerian is a part of many traditional love potions and aphrodisiacs.

 It creates the right balance of creating excitement while relaxing hypertensive and nervous moods by naturally lowering the blood pressure.
 This is the perfect oil if you want to spice up your life while keeping a composed nature.

-- It is a great pain-killer and can used to combat stomach cramps, flatulence, gastritis, arthritis and enteritis.
+- It is a great pain-killer and can combat stomach cramps, flatulence, gastritis, arthritis and enteritis.
 The high anti-inflammatory properties help in reducing the swelling and also the pain.

 - Valerian stimulates the appetite, improve digestion and help combat stress-related indigestion.

-- Valerian Root essential oil has been used for skin complaints, such as ulcers, eczema and minor sores and (closed) wounds.
+- Its root oil is beneficial for skin complaints, such as ulcers, eczema and minor sores and (closed) wounds.

-- Valerian can also be used for menstrual cramps and symptoms associated with menopause.
+- Valerian can treat menstrual cramps and symptoms arising with menopause.